 Copiktra comes in the form of a capsule.

 The FDA-approved label for Copiktra lists common side effects including fever, fatigue, cough, upper respiratory infection, pain in the muscles or bones, nausea, diarrhea, intestinal inflammation, rash, and low blood cell counts.

-Rare but serious side effects listed for Copiktra include liver damage, fetal harm in pregnant women, and life-threatening infections, skin reactions, gastrointestinal inflammation, and lung inflammation.
+Rare but serious side effects listed for Copiktra include liver damage, life-threatening infections, skin reactions, gastrointestinal inflammation, and lung inflammation.

 For more details about this treatment, visit:

 Copiktra — Verastem Oncology